 Wiela’s first step to bring her dream to reality was to find a nonprofit with a national footprint that could accept donations on a grand scale.
 The organization would have to be able to not only accept used clothing but other items that people wanted to donate.
 The nonprofit enterprise also needed to have a program to recycle the boxes that it would receive, further limiting landfill waste.

 The first major retailer to join Give Back Box was Newegg.com.
 The retailer placed Give Back Box fliers in all the boxes shipped to its customers.
 The flier recommended that customers re-use the boxes their purchases came in and fill them with clothes, accessories and household items, then ship them to local charities for free using pre-paid shipping labels.
 The local charities developed a system to track the packages, so when they received the boxes and scanned them in, tax receipts were generated for appropriate donors.

 Give Back Box® has also teamed up with some of the biggest retailers in the U.S., including Overstock, Amazon, Loft, REI, Levi’s, Asics, Ann Taylor, Uncommongoods, Bon-Ton, Viva Terra, Ecru, Bonobos, Scrubs & Beyond, eBags, Lou & Grey and Cherry Mad.

 The Give Back Box platform is free for any retailer who joins as a partner.
-It is free for donors as well, with the shipping cost covered by Goodwill.
-Goodwill stocks its shelves with the donations, and the revenues help fund its mission of helping people in need reach their full potential through learning and the power of work.
-Goodwill also recycles every box that arrives at its facilities.
+It is free for donors as well, with the shipping cost covered by a charity.
+The charities stocks their shelves with the donations, and the revenues help fund its mission of helping people in need reach their full potential through learning and the power of work.
+The charities also recycle every box that arrives at their facilities.